 We encourage schools to work with students prior to the event so that each is prepared to make the best of the event by determining their preferred career pathways and “must see” jobs.

-Students will participate in one of three designated sessions: 8-10 am, 10 am-noon, noon-2 pm.
-Each of these sessions will be split into four, 30- minute blocks, giving students the opportunity to visit each sector (note that Information Technology is included in EACH sector).
+Students will participate in one of four 90-minute sessions.
+Each of these sessions will be split into four blocks, giving students the opportunity to visit each sector (note that Information Technology is included in EACH sector).
 This does not include time to check-in your school in advance, or depart the venue.

 All students will be subject to their school’s student code of conduct.
-Once inside, they will not be allowed to leave the building until they depart for the return trip to school.
+Once inside, they will not be allowed to leave the building until they depart for the return trip to their schools.
 (In the event of an emergency, volunteers will instruct students where to go.)
-Fighting, foul language and other dierespectful behavior toward anyone will not be tolerated at any time.
+Fighting, foul language and other disrespectful behavior toward anyone will not be tolerated at any time.
 There is no smoking or vaping allowed in the building.
-Volunteers will lead students from one industry sector to the next.
+Volunteers will lead the students from one industry sector to the next.
 Security officers and law enforcement will be present throughout the event to assure all rules are obeyed.

 Lanyards and Name Tags

-During the week before the event, registered schools will receive lanyards and blank name tags for distribution to students, teachers, and chaperones.
-They must wear them at all times during the event.
-We recommend they are handed out on the bus ride to SVSU.
-A limited supply of extra lanyards will be available at the school check-in desk the day of the event, if necessary.
+Starting Monday, September 25, registered schools will receive lanyards, badges, and drawstring backpacks for distribution to students.
+Badges will be printed with school name on the front and information about a student survey on the back.
+Students must wear them at all times during the event.
+We recommend they are handed out on the bus ride to the venue.
+A limited supply of extra lanyards will be available at the school information desk the day of the event, if necessary.

-The lanyards are color coded, which identifies the industry sector starting point (students will meet in the color-coded staging area at the front of the building).
-They will be expected to stay closely with their group until the doors open to start the event.
+The lanyards will be color coded, which identifies the industry sectors starting point (students will meet in the color-coded staging area at the front of the building).
+They will be expected to stay closely with their groups until the doors open to start the event.

-No food will be sold at MiCareerQuest Middle Michigan so, depending on what session your school is attending, please eat breakfast or lunch beforehand.
-Leave any uneaten food on the bus.
-Students will receive a granola bar and bottled water at check-in and may refill at water fountains throughout SVSU Ryder Center.
+No food will be sold at MiCareerQuest Middle Michigan so, depending on what session your school is attending, please eat a sack breakfast or lunch on the bus beforehand.
+Please leave food on the bus.

 Traveling to the Event